 Outpatient IV Therapy

-Patients diagnosed with cancer who are undergoing intravenous (IV) chemotherapy and supportive therapy have a state-of-the-art facility designed for their comfort at Maine Medical Center Cancer Institute's Outpatient IV Therapy program, located on the hospital's Scarborough campus, adjacent to other oncology services.
+Patients undergoing intravenous (IV) chemotherapy have a state-of-the-art facility designed for their comfort at Maine Medical Center.
+Our outpatient IV therapy services practice is located on the hospital's Scarborough campus, adjacent to other oncology services.
 Staffed by chemotherapy certified nurses, the program offers high-quality clinical care in a convenient, patient-centered environment.

-The program also includes an on-site pharmacy staffed by a pharmacist with expertise in oncology, who supports clinical staff to ensure safe administration of chemotherapeutic agents and other novel therapies.
+The program also includes an on-site pharmacy staffed by a pharmacist with expertise in oncology.
+The pharmacist supports clinical staff to ensure safe administration of chemotherapy and other treatments.
 The pharmacist also is available to counsel patients about their medication needs and answer any questions they might have.

 A comprehensive array of infusion therapies is available - medications that either fight cancer or intravenous solutions that help patients manage the symptoms of cancer or its treatment.
 These include: